LEE EINBINDER ‒ NYA MEMBER SPOTLIGHT

 When you look at your past investments, what is most critical for founders to deliver a successful exit?

 On one hand, I like backing founders who want to build the next Amazon or Google.
 I respect that ambition.
-On the other hand, I’m less interested in someone who is simply building a company for a quick flip.
+I’m also less interested in a founder who is simply building a company for a quick flip.
 The right answer is usually somewhere in between.
 You want to build something real and grow it meaningfully, but you also want to exit properly and at the right time.
+That timing varies by situation, but as a rule of thumb I would say three to five years down the road is often a relevant window.
+To maximize value, founders always need to be thinking about the right time for a strategic exit.

 What has contributed to your success in your career?